anna-filou/LGBTmyths.com/_myths/bi-cheat.md

 First off, straight and gay people cheat too, so bisexuality is not the culprit.
 Secondly, that's like saying “if a man likes both blondes and brunettes, then he'll never be truly satisfied with a blond woman and will cheat with a brunette.”

 It sounds absurd because *it is*.

+## Resources
+- [Why We Hate Bi Men on YouTube (20 min)](https://youtu.be/IbHhIeYL9no) — TL;DR: Bi men were portrayed as "bridges" for AIDS during the peak of the pandemic.
+Sensationalized articles, depicting them in the worst possible light, were being published extensively.
+The media of that time significantly influenced the perspective of the generation, and this viewpoint has been passed down to subsequent generations.